Hardiness zones

 Watering: Irrigate regularly, but allow soil to just dry between irrigations.

-Pruning: Severe renewal pruning to 1/2 or 1/3rd of size in April after bloom if needed to control spread as a vine, otherwise, none needed.
+Pruning: Severe renewal pruning to 1/2 or 1/3rd of size in April after bloom if one needs to the spread of this vine, otherwise, none needed.

-Propagation: Seeds need acid scarification and soaking in water for 24 hr before sowing because of the hard seed coat, germinate at 70o.
+Propagation: Seed, needs acid scarification and soaking in water for 24 hours before sowing because of the hard seed coat, germinate best at 70oF.

-Disease and pests: Disease and pest free in Phoenix.
+Disease and Pests: None, disease and pest free in Phoenix.